Chart Color Schemes

 Elsternwick shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Elsternwick's educational attainment is notably higher than national and state averages.
-54.9% of residents aged 15+ have university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
-Bachelor degrees are the most common at 35.1%, followed by postgraduate qualifications (14.0%) and graduate diplomas (5.8%).
-Vocational pathways account for 20.1% of qualifications among those aged 15+, with advanced diplomas at 10.1% and certificates at 10.0%.
+Educational attainment in Elsternwick is notably high, with 54.9% of residents aged 15 years and over holding university qualifications.
+This figure exceeds the national average of 30.4% and the Victorian state average of 33.4%.
+Bachelor degrees are the most common, held by 35.1% of residents, followed by postgraduate qualifications (14.0%) and graduate diplomas (5.8%).
+Vocational pathways account for 20.1% of qualifications among those aged 15 years and over, with advanced diplomas held by 10.1% and certificates by 10.0%.

 Frequently Asked Questions - Education